Dave and Pat’s Story

 The loss of a much loved son

 On that night the Rogers’ life changed for ever.
-Together with their other three sons and many of Adam’s friends they were devastated by grief.
 They describe Adam as a gentle person, a wonderful son and brother and a true friend.
-Over the next few months they went through the ordeal of seeing William Upton, the young man who delivered that fatal punch to Adam, arrested and tried in court.
+Over the next few months they went through the ordeal of seeing William Upton, the young man who delivered that fatal punch, arrested and tried in court.
 He was found guilty of causing Adam’s death and was sent to a Young Offenders’ Institution.

-The court case, although resolved satisfactorily, left Dave and Pat with some questions about what had gone on that night that they knew only William Upton could answer.
+The court case left Dave and Pat with questions that they knew only William Upton could answer.

-“I’d heard of the concept of restorative justice even before we lost Adam, and thought it sounded like a good idea.
-I just never dreamed back then I’d ever need to seek it myself one day”, said Dave.
+“I’d heard of the concept of restorative justice before we lost Adam, and thought it sounded like a good idea.
+I just never dreamed I’d ever need to seek it myself one day”, said Dave.

-“I had a feeling after the court case that I wanted to meet William.
-I made some enquiries and eventually – several months later – the probation service arranged a meeting with him at the young peoples’ prison near Warrington where he was being held.
-We later learned that he had also asked his offender manager if it would be possible to meet us.
+“I made some enquiries and eventually the probation service arranged a meeting with him at the young peoples’ prison where he was being held.
 Pat wasn’t ready to be in the same room as him, but she supported me going and understood why I needed to.

 Communicating the damage and hurt